 What is the difference between a website and web page?

 A website refers to a central location that contains more than one web page.
-For example, Computer Hope is considered a website, which contains thousands of different pages, including this web page you are reading now.
+For example, Computer Hope is considered a website, which includes thousands of different web pages, including this web page you are reading now.

 Examples of a web page

 Tip: You can view all of code by viewing the source code of the web page.